hum-ler/weather/README.md

 ## Usage

-Pull to refresh data.
+Pull downwards to refresh data.

-Tap the bottom panel to reveal weather details.
+Drag the arrow at the bottom to reveal weather details.

 ## Credits